Daniel-KM/Omeka-S-module-BulkExport/README.md

 it is possible to import multiple times the same type of files without needing to do the mapping each time.

-As an example, this module defines a sample reader for CSV files and a processor that create items based on a user-defined mapping.
+As an example, this module defines a sample reader for spreadsheet files and a processor that creates resources based on a user-defined mapping.
 Note: if your only need is to import a CSV file into Omeka, you should probably use [CSV Import module], which does a perfect job for that.

-This module is a port of the [Omeka Classic] [Import plugin], build by [Biblibre].
+This module was initially based on a port of the [Omeka Classic] [Import plugin], built by [Biblibre].

 Installation